joshuacline/windick/README.md

 - All is not lost, there are some handy macros located on the main menu and some basic functionalities to help get by.
 ![Alt text](/png/RamDisk.png "WinPE Ramdisk Mode")
 The recovery environment you never knew you needed!
-- In Name-Mode, 1 VHDX boot slot is generated in the BCDSTORE and uses the name of the VHDX as the BCD description.
+- In Name-Mode, 1 VHDX-Boot slot is generated in the BCDSTORE and uses the name of the VHDX as the BCD description.
-- In Slot-Mode, 10 VHDX boot slots are generated in the BCDSTORE and are available for use.
+- In Slot-Mode, 10 VHDX-Boot slots are generated in the BCDSTORE and are available for use.
 - In Slot-Mode, any VHDX's named between 0-9.VHDX located in the home folder are bootable and can be swapped if not currently active.
 - If you need redundancy I suggest starting with slot 5 first, giving you room to move in either direction.
 - Tutorial: https://social.technet.microsoft.com/wiki/contents/articles/54560.windows-1011-how-to-implement-a-bootable-windows-pe-recovery-deployment-environment-in-command-shell.aspx